GoogleCloudPlatform/cortex-data-foundation/README.md

 ## Check for `CORTEX_CUSTOMER` tags
-Many SAP and Salesforce customers will have specific customizations of their systems, such as additional documents in a flow or specific types of a record.
+Many SAP and Salesforce customers will have specific customizations of their systems, such as additional documents in a flow or specific types of records.
 These are specific to each customer and configured by functional analysts as the business needs arise.
 The spots on the SQL code where these specific enhancements could be done are marked with a comment starting with `## CORTEX-CUSTOMER`.
 You can check for these comments after cloning the repository with a command like:

 ```bash
 grep -R CORTEX-CUSTOMER